Adding Staples to Your Food Storage: Milk, Eggs, and More

 Milk

 Especially if you have children, storing enough milk can be a challenge.
 Most families buy milk a gallon or two at a time, and it's not possible to stockpile for any length of time, particularly if refrigeration is not available.
+For this reason, milk might be one item where your emergency food stockpile will have to contain some substitutions.
+But you can still maintain a normal diet with storage food, with some advance planning.

 Shelf-stable milk is also usually available in Supermarkets as flavored (chocolate or strawberry) milk in single-serve packages.

+Another option for milk is, of course, powdered milk.
+This is generally relatively inexpensive.
+Quite frequently, people have an immediate negative reaction to the idea of drinking powdered milk, usually stemming from an unpleasant experience.
 It is important to note that not all powdered milk is the same!
 The taste varies considerably from brand to brand.
 Some taste the same as regular milk, some are palatable in an emergency, and some are absolutely horrible.

-This is usually sold in the Mexican food aisle of the supermarket.
-What sets Nido apart is the fact that it is not skim milk.
+The best that I have tasted is Nestle Nido, which is available at Amazon, WalMart icon, and often at other supermarkets.
+This is usually found in the Mexican food aisle of the supermarket.
+What sets Nestle Nido apart is the fact that it is not skim milk.
 It actually contains all of the fat of whole milk.
 This makes it taste much better than other types of powdered milk.
 Unfortunately, it also makes it more expensive, and reduces the shelf life.
-While some powdered milk will last more or less indefinitely if packaged right, the Nido that I have bought generally has a "best by" date of about one year in the future.
+While some powdered milk will last more or less indefinitely if packaged right, the Nestle Nido that I have bought generally has a "best by" date of about one year in the future.
 So while it might form part of your milk storage, it probably isn't the only solution.
+If you can't find Nestle Nido locally, one convenient way to purchase it is from WalMart icon.
+You can order online and then pick up the order at any WalMart store with no shipping charge.
+You can see the various sizes available at WalMart by following this link icon.

 The second secret of making powdered milk is that the finished product will taste much better if you start with warm water, mix it thoroughly to add air, and then chill it overnight before drinking.
 Obviously, if refrigeration is not available, it might be difficult to chill it.
 But if you are able to do this, the resulting product will taste much better than if you simply mix it with cold water and then immediately drink it.

+One good source of some of your milk needs can come from Sweetened Condensed Milk and Evaporated Milk.
 These are especially good sources of milk nutrition if you sometimes use these products for cooking or baking.
 You can then stock them at no additional cost, and they will provide the nutrition of milk.

 For those who are not familiar with them, the two products, despite the similarity of the can, are quite different products.
-Sweetened condensed milk is a very sweet thick syrup.
+Sweetened Condensed Milk is a very sweet thick syrup.
 Kids will eagerly eat it right out of the can.
-Evaporated milk should probably be called "partially evaporated" milk.
+Evaporated Milk should probably be called "partially evaporated" milk.
 It is skim milk, but with enough water removed that it's the consistency of cream.
 It can be drunk right out of the can, but it's most often used in cooking.
 It also makes a good "creamer" for coffee or as a replacement for normal milk over cereal.

 The overall cost of these products is higher than other milk options.
 However, if you normally use these products, it is wise to consider including them in your food storage, since they make an excellent substitute for fresh milk.